Financial Peer Pressure Calculator

 What social obligation spending really costs you yearly.

-Calculate the annual cost of peer pressure spending — group dinners, weddings, gifts, rounds, events you attend for social reasons not personal choice.
+Yearly total of peer pressure spending — group dinners, weddings, gifts, rounds, and events attended for social rather than personal reasons.

 What this tool does